UIM-Community/checkconfig4/README.md

 This probe is built on top of the latest Perluim 4.x version (but many methods have been customised).

+# Requirement
+- SQL Server

+# How to install

+- Create SQL tables (with the SQL Script create_tables.sql)

 # Roadmap V1.1

 - Complete SQL Tables structure with strict type!